vgurianov/srt/README.md

 You can executed modules, for example

+python experiment1.py
-python experiment1.py or in IDLE
+or in IDLE

-Also you may install MMS from PyPI [https://vgurianov.github.io/srt/started.html](https://vgurianov.github.io/srt/started.html)
+Also you may install MMS from PyPI, see [Getting Started](https://vgurianov.github.io/srt/started.html)